 Market research requires first of all obtaining historical data.
 This may be purchase data from stores, click data from online sites, viewership data for various media products, etc. This data can be generated by the seller or purchased from third parties such as Nielsen.
-In addition to historical data, a seller may create their own data by setting up focus groups, perhaps experimenting in selected markets, and a host of other practices which allow the seller to get a better understanding of the values of willingness to pay and how these relate to various demographics (e.g., age, gender, income, and so on).
+In addition to historical data, a seller may create their own data by setting up focus groups, perhaps experimenting in selected markets, and a host of other practices which allow the seller to get a better understanding of each consumer's willingness to pay and how willingness to pay relates to various demographics (e.g., age, gender, income, and so on).

 In sum, if sellers do not implement segmentation strategies, or if they do so unsuccessfully, the explanation often lies with insufficient information regarding demand.
 I will not be dwelling too much on the issue of market research.
 By no means should this be understood as implying that market research is not important.
 On the contrary, it's an absolutely crucial step in any pricing and market segmentation strategy.
 However, it does not correspond to the core of economic analysis, which is what this book is about.
 A second important impediment to a successful segmentation strategy is arbitrage (related terms include resale, gray markets, harvesting).
-If you set different prices to different market segments, then there is an incentive to buy in the cheap market and sell in the one where price is high.
+If you set different prices to different market segments, then there is an incentive to buy in a market where the price is low and sell in a market where price is high.
 And if this happens, then the seller's strategy may completely backfire.